ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### forwardRef

-This binding takes a props.ref for Function Components and forwards a Real DOM reference.
+This binding takes a function callback and calls it with the ref.
+Useful for moving refs out Components or doing Custom Bindings.

 ```jsx
 const Child = props => <div forwardRef={props.ref} />